hyperledger-labs/fabric-chaincode-haskell/readme.md

 ```

 This is because the underlying C binaries are either not installed or are not installed correctly.
-To fix this, try reinstalling the grpc binary with `brew install grpc`.
+To fix this, try reinstalling the grpc binary with `brew install grpc`/`brew reinstall grpc`.

+## Usage

+Note: Since running chaincode in production mode depends on a language specific flag (e.g. `-l golang`, `-l java` or `-l node`), it is currently only possible to run Haskell chaincode in dev mode.
+Supporting Haskell chaincode in production mode will require some minor changes to be made to the peer source code.

 ### Running the Haskell chaincode